Risk-Team/chatR/README.md

 # chatR
 chatR is the package version of CHAT.
-It allows easy loading of cllimate models and the output of the load_data function is used as input for the remaining functions of the chatR package
+It allows easy loading of cllimate models and the output of the load_data function is used as input for the remaining functions of the chatR package.

 ## Working examples